Get creative approved without the version chaos.

 Things to ask her on day one.

-Route the Northwind spring launch for approval
+Route the spring launch creative for approval

 What's waiting on my sign-off right now?